Understanding Laboratory Records: FAQs and Essential Insights

 3. How Should Laboratory Records Be Maintained?

-Entries must be clear and understandable.
+Entries must remain clear and easy to read.

 4. What Are Common Pitfalls in Maintaining Laboratory Records?